apasarkar/masknmf_full_pipeline/docs/source/app_use/Demixing.rst

 .. image:: ../images/Demix_Options.png
    :width: 600

-The maskNMF initializattion was designed with for denser, volumetric imaging in mind but also works well for sparse, soma-targeted data.
-Note that the "Dense Data" initialization is meant to be used for the first pass through the data; all subsequent passes use superpixel initialization.
-To use the superpixels approach, first turn off the Dense Data switch.
+The maskNMF initialization was designed with dense, volumetric imaging or highly mixed signals in mind, but it also works well for sparse, soma-targeted data. *Note that the “Dense Data” initialization is meant to be used for the first pass through the data; all subsequent passes use superpixel initialization.* To use the superpixels approach, first turn off the Dense Data switch.
 Then, the app enables a correlation threshold which you can interactively toggle to see how different correlation values affect the neural signal initialization, like so:

 .. image:: ../images/Superpixel_Initialization.png
    :width: 600